REGULATIONS – for Exhibitors 2019

 - The Society vet will have the right to treat an animal if urgent attention is required and the owner cannot be found.

 - Unless otherwise stated, exhibitors may enter an unlimited number of animals in each class, subject to the special conditions of the respective classes.
-However, cattle wishing to be considered for the Cattle Champion of Champions Award can only be awarded qualifying points in one ‘section’ of cattle (ie Open Dairy OR Native/Rare Breed, not through both)
+However, cattle wishing to be considered for the Cattle Champion of Champions Award can only be awarded qualifying points in one ‘section’ of cattle (ie Open Beef OR Native/Rare Breed, not through both).
+If an animal is moved from a breed class to an open class (due to lack of entries), they will automatically receive the same points as it would have received if it had won the relevant breed section (30 points), irrespective of where it finishes in the open class.

 - Every exhibitor of livestock who shall send for exhibition any animal which, to his/her knowledge is not safe to handle, or is suffering from, or has been in contact with any animal suffering from any contagious or infectious disease, shall forfeit and pay to the Secretary the sum of £1000 as and for liquidated damages for each and every animal sent, and in the event of the Society’s Veterinary Inspector certifying that any animal sent for exhibition is, in his/her opinion, a source of danger, such animal shall be removed with due speed by the exhibitor or his servant from the Showground, or be otherwise dealt with as the Veterinary Inspector may direct with a view to averting danger or the spread of contagion.

 - ALL prize-winning cattle and sheep must take part in the Grand Parade, held at 3pm in the Presidents (main) Ring or risk forfeiture of prizes.
 The committee would appreciate it if exhibitors would also parade non-prize winners.
 In the case of sheep, a decision will be made on Show day as to whether it will be Non-MV Accredited sheep or MV Accredited sheep participating in the Grand Parade (due to enforceable accreditation regulations for the Show).
 Stewards reserve the right to remove any animal deemed unsafe from the Grand Parade.
 Cattle must not be loaded for removal until 4pm or prizes will be forfeited.
-Cattle will parade in order of breeds and classes as shown in the schedule.
+Cattle may be paraded in order of breeds and classes as shown in the schedule.
+At the discretion of the Grand Parade Chief Steward.

 No cattle exhibits are to be removed before 4.00pm.
 The Secretary has no authority to give any written or verbal permission for an exhibit to be removed.
 The Council reserves the right to reject any exhibit or exhibits not complying with this regulation.